CSI-Cobot/CSI-artefacts/README.md

 ### Verified Synthesis of Optimal Safety Controllers for Human-Robot Collaboration
 _Materials supporting the manuscript can be found [here](https://github.com/CSI-Cobot/CSI-artefacts/tree/master/controller-synthesis)._

+## Examples

 ### Py-csi-cobotics examples and code
-_Materials supporting the manuscript can be found [here](https://github.com/CSI-Cobot/CSI-artefacts/tree/master/py-csi-cobotics-examples)._
+_Case study data and example applications of the py-csi-cobot library can be found [here](https://github.com/CSI-Cobot/CSI-artefacts/tree/master/py-csi-cobotics-examples)._

 ## Acknowledgements